Excursión a Mina de Diamantes Culinan - en Español (Servicio en Privado)

 - Spanish-speaking guide

-- Pickup and drop-off at your hotel
+- Pick up and drop off at your hotel

 - Transportation in a vehicle with air conditioning